mnater/Hyphenopoly/README.md

 These pattern vary in size.
 This is mostly due to the different linguistic characteristics of the languages.

 # Hyphenopoly.js vs. Hyphenator.js
-Hyphenator.js (https://github.com/mnater/Hyphenator) started 2007 and has evolved ever since.
+Hyphenator.js (https://github.com/mnater/Hyphenator) started 2007 and had evolved ever since.
 But web browsers have evolved much more!
 Almost all of them support native hyphenation (https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens) for a specific set of languages (https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens#Browser_compatibility).
-So it's time for something new!
+So it was time for something new!

 Hyphenopoly.js is based on Hyphenator.js (they share some code) but - in favor of simplicity and speed – lacks many features of Hyphenator.js.
 Most of these features aren't needed in modern webdesign anymore:
 - dropped support for usage as bookmarklet